No double-speak, just something neat. Option V is a cool new way for Macintosh users to get to this web site. Macintosh users can

 But, the point isn't how many Windows users may have problems accessing this site, but rather how easily Mac users can.
 And in that, no site can claim easier access than this one.

-Currently, Mac's hold around a five percent of market share, depending upon who you're talking to.
-But, if that same ratio holds for the remainder of the world, the increase in the actual number of Mac users could far exceed the number of people living in the US.
+As such, Apple holds around a 10.6% of market share and if that ratio holds for the remainder of the world, the increase in the actual number of Mac users could far exceed the number of people living in the US.
 The numbers are absolutely staggering.
-So, if your company is interested in selling their Macintosh product to the entire world and not just English speaking people, then this is probably one of the most significant domains your company could buy.

-Hey, 22 million potential customers isn't shabby.
+Hey, 75 million potential customers isn't shabby.
 But how many Macintosh users are actually getting to this site currently?
 Well... lets examine that:

 Apple, Apple Logo, and Macintosh copyright Apple Computer.